bluukitten/Audio_caption_interface/README.md

 # Audio Caption with PyTorch

-This repo provides an audio caption system with PyTorch.
+This repo provides a minimal implementation of audio caption system with PyTorch.
 The system is trained on the [Clotho](https://zenodo.org/records/3490684) dataset.
 The audio caption system consists of a pretrained audio encoder and an LLM-based caption decoder.

 ## 0. Install dependencies